TeamPneumatic/pnc-repressurized/README.md

 ...and any IDE-specific steps that you need (``genIntellijRuns`` etc.)

-I'm welcoming GitHub issues if you find problems but **please**:
+GitHub issues are welcome if you find problems or have enhancement request but **please**:
 1. Check that there isn't already an issue for your problem
 1. Be as descriptive as possible, including stacktraces (link to gist/pastebin/etc. please), and full instructions on reproducing the problem.

-This code is based on MineMaarten's 1.8.9 code (see the *MC1.8.8* branch in the above-linked repo), which is fairly functional on 1.8 but missing a lot of client-side models & rendering.
-At the time of writing (2 Nov 2017), pretty much all of that is re-implemented for 1.12.2!

 Have fun!